nonbots/launch/core/JS170/06-NetworkTech/notes.md

 1. no version number
 2. request - one line protocol (no headers or request body)
     - only GET method
-    - path to the resourde server
+    - path to the resource on server
 3. response - single hypertext document (no headers)
     - end of response is signalled by the server closing the connection.